 Musicologist in Residence

-Violinist Rebecca Jackson is founder and artistic director of “Music in May,” an annual chamber music festival in Santa Cruz, California.
-The series has featured such noted musicians as Michael Tree, Shmuel Ashkenasi, Ron Leonard, and Martin Beaver.
-She is acting member of San Francisco Ballet and Santa Fe Opera Orchestras.
-Believing strongly in the power of music to heal and unite, Ms. Jackson has taken her violin into many communities outside the concert hall across the US and also into the countries of Ukraine, Romania, Dominican Republic, Haiti, India, and most recently at Said Gawash and Shatila refugee camps in Lebanon.
-Combining her passion for music and service, she is co-founder of Sound Impact, a collective of musicians devoted to bringing music to marginalized communities such as homeless centers, hospitals, and correction facilities.
-The latest undertaking, in collaboration with her father, is writing the authorized biography of her mentor David Arben, imprisoned in 7 Nazi death camps & former associate concertmaster of the Philadelphia Orchestra.
+Founder and artistic director of Music in May, Rebecca Jackson is a 2018 KSBW Jefferson Award honoree.
+Acting member of San Francisco Ballet and Santa Fe Opera Orchestras, she also is founding member of Ensemble San Francisco.
+Believing strongly in the power of music to heal and unite, she has performed in many marginalized communities across the U.S., Ukraine, Romania, Dominican Republic, Haiti, India, Nepal, Costa Rica, and most recently into Said Gawash and Shatila refugee camps in Lebanon.
+Combining her passion for music and service, she is co-founder of Sound Impact.
+The latest undertaking, in collaboration with her father, is writing the authorized biography of her mentor David Arben, imprisoned in many Nazi death camps and former associate concertmaster of the Philadelphia Orchestra.
 Ms. Jackson received her B.M. from The Juilliard School and a graduate degree from UC Santa Cruz.

 Grammy winning artist Jonah Kim made his solo debut with Wolfgang Sawallisch and the Philadelphia Orchestra in 2003.
 The same year, he also appeared with the National Symphony Orchestra where the Washington Post music critic Joseph McLellan called him simply, “the next Yo-Yo Ma.”
 Mr. Kim has soloed with the Atlantic Classical Orchestra, National Symphony Orchestra, New Philharmonia, Orquestra Sinfônica Nacional, Orchestra Filarmonica, the Philadelphia Orchestra, Symphony of the Americas and many others.
 He has played in prestigious venues such as New York City’s Carnegie Hall and Merkin Hall, Wigmore Hall in London, California’s Montalvo Arts Center, the Kimmel Center in Philadelphia, the Kravis Center in Palm Beach, the Adrienne Arsht Center in Miami, the Phillips Collection and the John F. Kennedy Center in DC where Anne Midgette of the Washington Post praised, “Kim flirted with the line, shaped it, wrapped it around his fingers, pulled it out in a new dimension, all with practiced ease.”